 Grade Level: 9

 Duration/Credit: 2 semesters/1 credit

-Recommended Preparation: Pre-Algebra, Teacher recommendation
+Prerequisite: Credit earned for Math 8 or Pre-Algebra

 Graduation Content Requirement: Elective

 Fees: Students will need a MultiView scientific calculator

 Course Description: In this course, you will gain the foundation needed to begin the basic high school math sequence.
 At the end of this course, you will have developed the conceptual understanding and skills necessary for further study in mathematics.
 In this course, technology will be used as a learning tool, and alternative approaches will be employed to enhance your conceptual understanding of algebra.
 Daily homework will be assigned.
 In the follow-on course, Algebra E3/E4, you will complete your study of Algebra 1.